mad4j/hmi-demo/HMI_ADVANCED_REQS.md

 - Acceptance: (a) Tx/Rx commands are blocked for the full duration of any active critical operation signaled by the apparatus; (b) the inhibit notification is visible and identifies the active critical operation; (c) no manual bypass path exists; (d) audit records are generated for each inhibit-start and inhibit-end event.
 - Rationale: Transmission or reception during critical radio operations can corrupt system state, expose key material, or produce inadvertent RF emissions that violate COMSEC and RF management procedures.
 Automatic inhibition with no operator override is a fundamental safety and security requirement for tactical radio systems operating under NATO COMSEC procedures and SDR software-update lifecycles.

+#### HMI-REQ-051 - Waveform deinstantiation precondition for administrative operations

+For administrative operations that modify executable radio software state (including, but not limited to, firmware update, platform software update, waveform software load/update/remove), the system SHALL enforce waveform deinstantiation (no active waveform instance) before operation start, consistent with SCA lifecycle constraints.

+During this precondition the system SHALL:

+1. Block operation start if any waveform is still instantiated, with a clear operator message indicating required deinstantiation.
+2. Provide an explicit guided action to deinstantiate the active waveform when the operator has sufficient privileges.
+3. Keep Tx/Rx inhibited for the entire administrative operation lifecycle, from pre-check start to completion acknowledgment.
+4. Prevent operator override of the deinstantiation precondition.
+5. Record in the audit trail: operation type, precondition check result, deinstantiation timestamp, operation start/end timestamps, and outcome.

+- Verification: T + I
+- Acceptance: (a) administrative operation dispatch is rejected whenever an active waveform instance exists; (b) operation dispatch succeeds only after confirmed deinstantiation; (c) Tx/Rx remain inhibited throughout the operation; (d) audit entries are generated for each operation with all mandatory fields.
+- Rationale: Enforcing waveform deinstantiation prior to software-administration activities prevents undefined runtime behavior, RF emissions in inconsistent states, and lifecycle violations under SCA-governed SDR operation.

+#### HMI-REQ-052 - Waveform preset lifecycle management

+The system SHALL provide managed lifecycle operations for waveform presets, including create, validate, save, load/apply, rename, duplicate, delete, import, and export, under role-based authorization.

+The preset workflow SHALL:

+1. Use draft semantics for editable preset data, with explicit Submit and Reset actions consistent with HMI-REQ-017.
+2. Validate preset schema and mission policy constraints before save or apply, returning field-level errors for invalid data.
+3. Require explicit confirmation before deleting a preset or applying a preset that changes security-relevant parameters.
+4. Clearly indicate whether the running configuration exactly matches a saved preset or contains unsaved changes, consistent with HMI-REQ-048.
+5. Record all preset lifecycle operations in the audit trail, including actor, target preset identifier, operation type, and outcome.

+- Verification: T + I + UT
+- Acceptance: (a) invalid presets cannot be saved or applied; (b) applying a valid preset updates apparatus parameters through the bidirectional contract defined in HMI-REQ-049 and reports completion outcome; (c) preset state indicator updates <= 500 ms after apply completion; (d) authorized users can complete create-save-apply workflow <= 20 s in nominal conditions.
+- Rationale: Structured waveform preset management reduces setup time, improves repeatability between missions, and limits configuration errors for complex waveform parameter sets.

 ### 3.5 Security, Identity, and Auditability

 #### HMI-REQ-023 - Authentication and role-based access control